MELJOESTEIN/C-learning/README.md

 This tutorial will teach you the very basics of C.

 It is not necessary to have any prior programming experience.

+## C Quickstart

+Let's create our first C file.

+open your terminal and type "touch myfirstprogram.c"  to create the C file

+Write the following C code and save the file as myfirstprogram.c

+#include <stdio.h>

+int main() {
+  printf("Hello World!");
+  return 0;
+}